Rishabg24/Lotus-1-TVC-Flight-Simulation/README.md

 # Self-Lander LQR Simulation

-A Python-based simulation for autonomous rocket landing control using Linear Quadratic Regulator (LQR) optimal control.
-This project models the dynamics of a small rocket during powered descent and computes optimal gimbal angles to maintain vertical stability.
+A Python-based simulation for controlling the Lotus 1 self landing TVC rocket using Linear Quadratic Regulator (LQR) optimal control.
+The simulation models the dynamics of a small rocket during powered descent and computes optimal gimbal angles to maintain vertical stability.

 ## Overview